Earl Paulk: Church & Ministry

 In 1972, Paulk's church moved to the southern part of DeKalb County and became known as Chapel Hill Harvester Church.
 While there, the church experienced massive growth, enlarging the building several times, having services in a tent, then moving its services into a building known as the "K-Center."
 Between 1985 and 1988, the church broke ground on a large, Gothic-style building off Interstate 285 in Decatur.
 Dedicated in 1991, this building was known as the "Cathedral of the Holy Spirit," and eventually the church changed its name to "the Cathedral at Chapel Hill."
 Paulk's church population numbers exploded during the 1990s; at its height it had 12,000 members.

 The Cathedral at Chapel Hill was famed for combining visual arts (particularly with the dance team) with a liturgical style.
 Under Paulk's sister-in-law Clariece, who headed the church's arts ministry for many years, it became known for its music ministry as well.
 Paulk, who had previous television and radio ministry experience, later expanded his media ministry and for many years his show aired on the Trinity Broadcasting Network (TBN).
 He also was a semi-regular guest on TBN's Praise the Lord.

 In 1982, Paulk was ordained as a bishop in the International Communion of Charismatic Churches.
 His public housing ministry was named one of a "thousand points of light" by President George H. W. Bush.
 Paulk gave up the senior pastor's title to his brother Don, but as bishop was acknowledged as the real power.

-After Paulk's death in March 2009, with the Cathedral property facing foreclosure, in August the campus was sold to another local growing church for $17.6 million, closing the book on Paulk's megachurch.
+After Paulk's death in March 2009, with the Cathedral property facing foreclosure, in August the campus was sold to another local growing church for $17.6 million.
+The church, now led by D. E. Paulk, changed its name to Spirit and Truth Assembly and moved to another location in Decatur.